Drew Butera: Texas Rangers

 On January 12, 2021, Butera signed a minor league contract with the Texas Rangers organization.
 On March 27, 2021, Butera was released, but re-signed with the Rangers on a new minor league contract the same day.

 Los Angeles Angels (second stint)

 On May 7, 2021, Butera was traded to the Los Angeles Angels in exchange for cash considerations and was selected to the 40-man roster.
 After hitting .094 in 12 games, Butera was designated for assignment by the Angels.
 He was outrighted to the Triple-A Salt Lake Bees on June 1.
 On August 31, Butera was released by the Angels.

 Houston Astros

 On August 31, 2021, Butera signed a minor league contract with the Houston Astros organization.
+He was assigned to the Sugar Land Skeeters, where he played the final 15 games of his professional career.
+He elected free agency on November 7.

+International career

+Butera played for the Italian national baseball team in the 2013 World Baseball Classic (WBC) and 2017 WBC.
+His grandmother was born in Italy.
+His father Sal was a coach for the Italian team in 2017.

+Butera was 3-for-16 with a home run and double in the 2013 WBC.
+He hit two solo home runs four games in the 2017 tournament, tied for the 8th most home runs in the tournament.

 Coaching career

+Los Angeles Angels

-On April 5, 2022, Butera retired from professional baseball and joined the Los Angeles Angels as the team's bullpen coach.
+On April 5, 2022, Butera retired from playing and joined the Los Angeles Angels as the team's bullpen coach.

+Chicago White Sox

+On November 7, 2023, the Chicago White Sox announced Butera as the team's catching coach.
+He remained with the White Sox headed into 2025 after the club's historically poor record and change in managers.
+He was let go by the White Sox following the 2025 season.